mjtamlyn/django-adapters/docs/source/tutorial.rst

     # State can be augmented by passing args to a step, but also when instanciating
     assert StringAdapter(input=1).steps.clean().output == '1'
-    # Note that step clones
+    # Note that step returns clone

     assert ListAdapter(map=[StringAdapter()], input=[1]).steps.clean().output == ['1']